graphicscorelab/graphicscorelab.github.io/README.md

 ### `"i still don't know what a graphic score is... can i still attend?"`

 Yes!
 We will not throw you into the deep-end (unless you are an octopus).
-The workshop will begin with a short presentation introducing graphic scores.
-After that, we will get used to playing and making graphic scores together through exercises guided by the workshop leaders.
+The workshop will begin with a short introduction to graphic scores.
+After that, we will get used to playing and making graphic scores together through guided exercises.

 ### `"how is this different from a jam session?"`